maro525/pose_zmq/README.md

 # Pose Detection with Zmq

+A PoseNet GUI.
+PoseNet implementation is based on this(https://github.com/rwightman/posenet-python)

+-

 ## 環境
 - Mac 10.14.4